Este artículo está también disponible en / This post is also available in: Spanish

 October 31, World Cities Day

 Today is World Cities Day (WCD).
-While many people will read, or hear, about the importance of commemorating this day, few may know what exactly it is being celebrated.
-Let’s take a look to some history.
-In 2013, the United Nations established the WCD with the aim of fostering cooperation among countries to address the challenges posed by urbanism, as well as to contribute to sustainable urban development around the world.
+While many people will read or hear about the importance of commemorating this day, few may know exactly what it celebrates.
+Let’s delve into some history.
+In 2013, the United Nations established WCD with the aim of fostering cooperation among countries to address the challenges posed by urbanism and contribute to sustainable urban development worldwide.

-At the Inter-American Development Bank (IDB), we strongly believe in both the power of working together and the importance of cities as leaders in climate change action in Latin America and the Caribbean (LAC).
-The IDB Cities Network works precisely to make these objectives a reality in the region: to promote the collaborative exchange of knowledge among mayors, and to generate a space to anticipate and lead actions against climate change.
+At the Inter-American Development Bank (IDB), we strongly believe in the power of collaboration and recognize the pivotal role of cities in leading climate change action in Latin America and the Caribbean (LAC).
+The IDB Cities Network is dedicated to turning these objectives into reality in the region by promoting the collaborative exchange of knowledge among mayors and providing a platform to anticipate and lead actions against climate change.

 Left: IDB Mayors Forum 2022 | Center: Juan Pablo Bonilla, IDB Climate Change and Sustainable Development Sector Manager | Right: Tatiana Gallego Lizon, IDB Housing and Urban Development Division Chief

-In today’s blog post we address the latest initiative of the IDB Cities Network: the Mayors Forum 2022, which took place October 19-21 in Buenos Aires, within the framework of the C40 World Mayors Summit.
-Keep reading to learn all the details.
+In today’s blog post, we will discuss the latest initiative of the IDB Cities Network: the 2022 Mayors Forum.
+This significant event took place from October 19 to 21 in Buenos Aires, as part of the C40 World Mayors Summit.
+Keep reading to discover all the details.

 IDB Mayors Forum 2022: Innovation and Resilience for Sustainable City Growth

-The Mayors’ Forum 2022 brought together heads of government and delegates from LAC cities of different sizes and challenges, with the aim of exchanging knowledge to promote capacity building and visualize actions that will allow us to advance more quickly in the region’s climate ambition.
+The 2022 IDB Mayors Forum brought together heads of government and delegates from Latin American & Caribbean cities of different sizes and challenges.
+The objective was to exchange knowledge, enhance capacity building, and visualize actionable steps to accelerate the region’s climate ambition.

 Left: Group photo IDB Mayors Forum 2022 | Right: Session Mayors Forum 2022